Diversity and Inclusion

 Leadership: Professional Development

 In April 2018, Tammy attended the NCAIS Diversity and Inclusion Conference.
 The topic this year was "Creating and Nurturing an Inclusive Community."
 She also participated in the "Growing in Diversity & Reconciliation" 3-week course led by Dr. Terrance Ruth, Dr. J.D.
 Greear, and Tremayne Manson.
 In the summer 2016, Tammy attended the American Montessori Society’s Diversity Conference where she learned from Derrick Gay’s presentation, “The Double-Edged Sword of Diversity: Reframing Community-Life Initiatives in Montessori Schools.”
 Learn more from his TedX Video.

 Staff: Professional Development

-Several staff members attended the Teaching Tolerance workshop on social justice teaching and facilitating critical conversations.
+Our teachers regularly participate in professional development relative to Diversity and Inclusion such as UNC's TEACCH Autism Program, Organizing Against Racism, EmbraceRace, The Wisdom of Trauma, and more.
+Several staff members have attended the Teaching Tolerance workshop on social justice teaching and facilitating critical conversations.
 Our teaching staff also completed the American Montessori Society webinar workshop on Anti Bias Education with Tiffany Jewel.
-The Program/Cultural Diversity Committee spent two years studying Anti-Bias Education and used their study to develop culturally inclusive guidelines for holidays in the classroom and led a school-wide professional development series on the text in 2017-18.
+The Program/Cultural Diversity Committee spent two years studying Anti-Bias Education and used their study to develop culturally inclusive guidelines for holidays in the classroom and led a school-wide professional development series on the text.
 Learn more about this book here.